paweldrozd/eslint-plugin-markdownlint/README.md

 }
 ```

-If you want to modify recommended rules simply add related rule to rules section.
+If you want to modify recommended rules simply add related rule to the rules
+section.

 ```json
 {